spring-fever/spring-fever/README.md

 <p align="center"> I am a VERY huge social butterfly, dont feel scared interacting with me!
 I also like coming up to c+h people, and whispering anyone I please whenever I'm bored (despite this statement, please understand that I do not have the best social battery at all times.
 I may come off as dry/annoyed with others.
 I am not always in the mood to talk; do not pester me or force me to do anything)

 >Can't believe I have to say this now but all of my ponies will have my GitHub.
-Poease dont fall for copycats!
+Please dont fall for copycats!

 $${\color{yellow}"If ‎ I ‎ could ‎ live ‎ in ‎ third ‎ person..."}$$